isomerpages/isomerpages-govtech/media/technews/_posts/2022-10-20-good-bots-vs-bad-bots.md

 In a world without bots, we won’t have to worry about lots of cybersecurity threats.
 But the internet and the digital realm will also be a much poorer space in such a world.

 So be a source of good online.
 Adopt safe cybersecurity practices and encourage others to do so.
-And if you’re up for it, programme a bot to do some of that photo uploading you’ve been meaning to do for the longest time.
+And if you’re up for it, programme a bot to do some of that photo uploading you’ve been meaning to do for the longest time!